Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 But what is crucial here the protocol is safe and dependable only if there is enough voters so the incentives need to be designed in a way that encourages participation.

 More precisely, incentives need to be roughly proportional to the value an attacker could gain by compromising the system.
-Low-stakes oracles don't need to have super aggresive incentives.
+Low-stakes oracles don't need to have super aggressive incentives.

 ---v